Help Shape Debian 13: Cast Your Vote for Trixie’s Desktop Artwork

 Then, rank each of the six designs from the best to the one you dislike and take the poll.
 Just remember to vote only once!
 The survey is open until November 30, 2024.
 So, what are you waiting for?
 Every vote counts.

-Finally, let me be completely honest—I’ve always felt that Debian’s artwork leans a bit… well, retro.
+Finally, let me be completely honest—I’ve always felt that Debian’s artwork leans a bit… well, dated.
 It doesn’t really give off a modern vibe, but perhaps that’s exactly what the developers are going for.

 After all, Debian is a legend in the Linux world—one of the oldest, most respected, and rock-solid distributions out there.
 It’s the gold standard against which others are measured.
+It truly deserves nothing but the best, but I’m not sure this artwork quite makes it into that category.

 Bobby Borisov